markqvist/reticulum_website/source/crypto.md

 # Cryptographic Primitives
-Reticulum has been uses a simple suite of efficient, strong and modern cryptographic primitives, with widely available implementations that can be used both on general-purpose CPUs and on microcontrollers.
+Reticulum uses a simple suite of efficient, strong and modern cryptographic primitives, with widely available implementations that can be used both on general-purpose CPUs and on microcontrollers.
 The necessary primitives are:

 - Ed25519 for signatures
 - X22519 for ECDH key exchanges